-This is a part 1 of the two part review series and I will talk about basic things Chess King has to offer.
+This is part 1 of the two-part review series and I will talk about the basic things Chess King has to offer.

-What does an average user expects when he or she shops for a chess software?
-I guess, first of all it should fulfill the main purpose of any chess program.. well that is play chess.
-Let’s take a closer look into Chess King’s menus.
+What does an average user expect when he or she shops for chess software?
+I guess, first of all, it should fulfill the main purpose of any chess program.. well that is play chess.
+Let’s take a closer look at Chess King’s menus.
 It has “Quest mode”, “Chess puzzles”, “Random games”, “Custom games” and “Classical Chess” buttons.
 Let me briefly talk about each one.

-This is pretty self explanatory section.
-The goal is to improve player’s tactical vision by solving a series of chess problems which starts with basic chess rules and captures and ends up somewhere in mate in 3 category.
 I believe, this type of exercise is the most effective way to get better at chess.
 The only problem I encountered while going through the puzzles is that you are forced to go through very easy basic things like chess rules and simple captures in order to unlock more difficult (and useful) ones.
-While it is a good idea for a novice players to go through fundamentals, it may be a waste of time for class players, who might like to skip a good first half of the problems.
+While it is a good idea for novice players to go through fundamentals, it may be a waste of time for class players, who might like to skip a good first half of the problems.

 This is a “position setup” mode.
-You can setup a position that you want to study, analyze or play.
-It is done by using a simple interface using drag-and-drop approach, by simply placing pieces on the chess board, selecting the side to move and choosing ability (or inability) to castle.
+You can set up a position that you want to study, analyze or play.
+It is done by using a simple interface using a drag-and-drop approach, by simply placing pieces on the chess board, selecting the side to move, and choosing the ability (or inability) to the castle.
 It is possible to generate various chess 960 positions from this interface as well.